dinithdiss/Meter-Usage-Calculater/README.md

 - Nodejs - Backend
 - Postgresql - Database
+- Connect with React frontend using backend APIs

 And of course Dillinger itself is open source with a [public repository][dill] on GitHub.